zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-search.md

             e.preventDefault(); // Stop the selected item text from moving up to the AutoComplete. e.sender.value(""); // Clear the user entered search term.

-**e.sender** is the jQuery object representing the <input> element.
-The **.value()** method is also standard jQuery, and sets the value of the <input> element to an empty string.
+**e.sender** is the jQuery object representing the &lt;input&gt; element.
+The **.value()** method is also standard jQuery, and sets the value of the &lt;input&gt; element to an empty string.
 This triggers Kendo to put the placeholder message back in place.

 Next we want to display the album details to the user.
 To do this, we need to get the album ID.
 This process was somewhat complicated.
 You may have noticed back on our template for each item, we added a **data-album-id** attribute